BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ## Update bulk flow

-As for the store bulk, the update bulk uses DB transaction to perform the action.
-You can make sure that even out of all entries, none has been updated.
+Like store bulk, update bulk uses a DB transaction to perform the action.
+This ensures that if any entry fails, none will be updated.

 ### Bulk update field validations